Independence questions in a finite axiom-schematization of first-order logic: Independence

 \subsubsection{Predicate axiom schemes}

-Suppose that the language has $n$ nonlogical predicate symbols, $\calL = \{P_1, \ldots, P_n\}$ with $P_i$ of arity $a_i$.
-There is no loss of generality since in any proof can occur only a finite number of predicates.
+Suppose that the language has $n$ nonlogical predicate symbols, $\calL = \{ P_1, \ldots, P_n \}$ with $P_i$ of arity~$a_i$.
+There is no loss of generality since only a finite number of predicates can occur in any proof.
 The corresponding $\sum_{i=1}^n a_i$ predicate axiom schemes have the form

 where $y$ and $z$ are at the $j^{\mathrm{th}}$ position, for $1 \leq i \leq n$ and $1 \leq j\leq a_i$.